Robert Lewandowski: 2017–2026: All-time Poland top scorer, short-lived retirement

 On 5 October 2017, Lewandowski scored a hat-trick in a 6–1 victory against Armenia to take his tally to 50 goals for Poland, surpassing the previous record of 48 goals set by Włodzimierz Lubański to become the all-time top scorer for Poland.
 On 8 October, Lewandowski scored a goal in a 4–2 victory against Montenegro, taking his tally to 51 goals for Poland.
 He finished the 2018 FIFA World Cup qualification campaign with a total of 16 goals, a record for a European World Cup qualification.

 Lewandowski was called up to the 23-man Polish squad for the 2018 FIFA World Cup in Russia.
 Lewandowski played every minute in all three matches against Senegal, Colombia, and Japan.
 He did not score any goals and Poland failed to qualify for the knockout phase.

 On 19 June 2021, in Poland's second group stage match of UEFA Euro 2020 against Spain, Lewandowski scored the equalising goal in a 1–1 draw.
 He became the first Polish player to score in three consecutive European Championships.
 On 23 June, he scored a brace in a 3–2 defeat against Sweden, but Poland finished last in their group and were knocked out in the group stage.

 Lewandowski was selected for the national squad ahead of the 2022 FIFA World Cup in Qatar.
-During the first match against Mexico, he missed a penalty.
-However, in the second match against Saudi Arabia, Lewandowski scored his first FIFA World Cup goal Poland 2–0.
+During the first match against Mexico, he missed a penalty in an eventual scoreless draw.
+However, in the second match against Saudi Arabia, Lewandowski scored his first FIFA World Cup goal in a 2–0 Poland win.
 He scored his second World Cup goal on a penalty in a 3–1 loss against France in the round of 16.